BillysKes/melanoma-cancer_detection/README.md

 print('Test accuracy:', test_acc)
 ```

 The pre-trained VGG16 model is loaded as a base model and it is built with a flatten layer with batch normalization, a fully connected layer of 512 neurons and a final layer(with L2 regularization to this layer and the previous) of a single neuron for binary classification.
 The model is compiled with the Adam optimizer, binary cross-entropy loss, and accuracy metrics.
-Also, early stopping(patience=5) and learning rate reduction callbacks are applied, and the fixed sizes of epochs are 50.
+Also, early stopping(patience=5) and learning rate reduction callbacks are applied, and the fixed size of epochs are 50.

 ## 5. Evaluation